Rough Sets for Explainability of Spectral Graph Clustering: Coping with real datasets

 \subsection{Theoretical Background}

-Let us consider a bit theoretical clustering of objects that have nonzero similarities within clusters and zero similarities between clusters.
-Let the similarity matrix be sorted in such a way that it looks like
+Let us consider an idealized case in which objects have nonzero similarities within clusters and zero similarities between clusters.
+Suppose also that the objects are arranged such that the similarity matrix has the block-diagonal structure, i.e.